Shubham-Sati/FairSpeedType/README.md

 # FairSpeedType
 This Application is used for Typing Purpose.
 You can check your speed using this Application.

+# Checkout Application using this link => https://Shubham-Sati.github.com/FairSpeedType

 # Libraries used
 https://www.npmjs.com/package/typewriter-effect